Validate Your Markdown Files

 - Add ExportAttribute with rule name.

-For example, the following rule require all code block to be csharp
+For example, the following rule require all code block to be csharp:

 [Export("code_snippet_should_be_csharp", typeof(IMarkdownTokenValidatorProvider))]